Hukou

-Hukou (户口 (household individual); /zh/) is a system of household registration used in the People's Republic of China.
+Hukou (户口 (household individual); /zh/) is a system of household registration used in mainland China.
 The system itself is more properly called huji (户籍 (household origin); /zh/), and has origins in ancient China; hukou is the registration of an individual in the system.
 (Note: Kou literally means "mouth", which originates from the practice of regarding family members as "mouths to feed", similar to the phrase "per head" in English.)
 A household registration record officially identifies a person as a permanent resident of an area and includes identifying information such as name, parents, spouse and date of birth.
-A hukou can also refer to a family register in many contexts since the household register (户口簿 (戶口簿, hùkǒu bù)) is issued per family, and usually includes the births, deaths, marriages, divorces, and moves, of all members in the family.
+A hukou can also refer to a family register in many contexts since the household register (户口簿 (戶口簿, hùkǒu bù)) is issued per family, and usually includes the births, deaths, marriages, divorces, and moves of all members in the family.

 The system descends in part from ancient Chinese household registration systems.
-The hukou system also influenced similar systems within the public administration structures of neighboring East Asian countries, such as Japan (koseki) and Korea (hoju), as well as the Southeast Asian country Vietnam (hộ khẩu).
+The hukou system also influenced similar systems within the public administration structures of neighbouring East Asian countries, such as Japan (koseki) and Korea (hoju), as well as the Southeast Asian country Vietnam (hộ khẩu).
 In South Korea, the hoju system was abolished in January 2008.
 While unrelated in origin, propiska in the Soviet Union and resident registration in Russia had a similar purpose and served as a model for modern China's hukou system.